-2.6 Secure Operation
+3.6 Secure Operation - CoSign Client

-Any operator who wishes to use CoSign services can connect via a secure protocol.
+Any operator who wishes to use CoSign services can connect via a secure protocol using the CoSign Client.
 The secure networking protocol is a standard TLS (Transport Layer Security) protocol with the following parameters:

 - The TLS protocol is based on a Server RSA key.
-The TLS Server RSA key is pregenerated by ARX.
+The TLS Server RSA key is externally generated during manufacturing.
 Each individual CoSign includes a different TLS Server RSA key. - The TLS session is based on Triple-DES-CBC encryption and HMAC-SHA1 packet integrity. - Upon session creation, the only operation that can be performed is an authentication command.
 The authentication is based on User ID and Password authentication, which are verified by CoSign or using a Kerberos ticket when CoSign is installed in Active Directory environment. - Only after the user is authenticated, can the user perform operations such as digitally sign data.
 Similarly, the Crypto Officer can connect securely to CoSign and perform administrative operations.

-2.7 Additional Security Issues
+3.7 Additional Security Issues